Notes on the data: Potential years of life lost, by selected cause

 Potential years of life lost from deaths of persons aged 0 to 74 years, by selected cause, 2013 to 2017

-Policy context: As noted for premature mortality, above, some 34% of all deaths over the years 2013 to 2017 occurred before 75 years of age, although the proportion varies by sex and by cause, as shown here
+Policy context: As noted for the indicator of premature mortality, some 34% of all deaths over the years 2013 to 2017 occurred before 75 years of age, although the proportion varies by sex and by cause, as shown here

 However, depending on the age at which a person dies, the number of years of life lost had they lived until, say, 74 years of age will vary.
 Potential years of life lost (PYLL) is a measure of the sum of the potential years of life lost from deaths at 15 years (60 years), 45 years (30 years) and so on, assuming they had all lived to 74 years of age.

-The Australian Institute of Health and Welfare note that, on this measure, a particular PYLL value will be higher if mortality among children or young people is high; chronic diseases causing death among the elderly, on the other hand, have little effect on these values .
-In Australia, there were 881,528 PYLLs on average over the five years 2013 to 2017, almost two thirds of which were for males (62.5%) and over one third for females (37.5%) .
-This number represents a decrease of 90% from 1907, when there were 382 PYLLs per 1,000 population, to 2017, when this figure was 38 PYLLs per 1,000 population .
+Further, a particular PYLL value will be higher if mortality among children or young people, for example from suicide or road traffic accidents, is high; chronic diseases causing death among the elderly, on the other hand, have little effect on these values.
+In Australia, there were an average of 881,528 PYLLs per year over the five years 2013 to 2017, almost two thirds of which were for males (62.5%) and over one third for females (37.5%) .
+This represents a substantial decrease in PYLL from 1907, when there were 382 PYLLs per 1,000 population, to 2017, when this figure was 38 PYLLs per 1,000 population, or 9.9% of the 1907 figure .

 Some notable variations shown by the data for the five years 2013 to 2017 are:

-- the highest rates were recorded for cancer (12.5 PYLLs per 1,000 population), with the range between the States and territories from 11.3 PYLLs per 1,000 population in the Australian Capital Territory and 11.8 in Victoria, to 15.0 in Tasmania PYLLs per 1,000 population and 16.1 in the Northern Territory;
+- at the chapter level, the highest rates were recorded for cancer (with total cancers accounting for 12.5 PYLLs per 1,000 population), with the range between the States and Territories from 11.3 PYLLs per 1,000 population in the Australian Capital Territory and 11.8 in Victoria, to 15.0 PYLLs per 1,000 population in Tasmania and 16.1 in the Northern Territory;

-- the second highest rates were from external causes (9.5 PYLLs per 1,000 population), ranging from 6.9 in the Australian Capital Territory to 21.1 in the Northern Territory;
+- the second highest rates at the chapter level were from external causes (9.5 PYLLs per 1,000 population), ranging from 6.9 in the Australian Capital Territory to 21.1 in the Northern Territory;

 - the rate of PYLLs for the people who lived in the most disadvantaged areas was more than four times that in the least disadvantaged areas across Australia for diabetes (4.54 times) and chronic obstructive pulmonary disease (4.74); and